odicforcesounds/World_Challenge/tmp/business/readme.md

 About this application: [World Brands Competition](https://wiki.odicforcesounds.com)

 - This application is described in several pages, being the last link the main page, that is not complete.
+Here I try to describe the application in a formal way, but formality uses a style that can ommit information, since this style care to be implicit not explicit.

 ## Application Description